Welcome to today's edition of the Rush 24-7 podcast.

 Well, not entirely.

-It's that the people who uh are bar if if if you can get money for practically free, and then invest in your bank or a financial institution, you invest that money in your own growth opportunity, why lend it?
+It's that the people who are borrowing, if you can get money for practically free and then invest in your bank or a financial institution, you invest that money in your own growth opportunity, why lend it?

 Why lend it out to somebody who is a risk at whatever percentage when you got zero cost on the money?

-Why would so now they're the these people now fear interest rates going up, which is going to when you've been playing around at zero cost of money and all of a sudden to start costing something, that's that's a big shock.
+So now these people now fear interest rates going up, which is going to, when you've been playing around at zero cost of money and all of a sudden going to start costing something, that's a big shock.

 So those are the three primary reasons why the market is not reacting as common sense would tell us it should be.